22 Best Money Making Apps For Android or iPhone Devices (2019)

 Money making apps can be a great way to create extra income streams.
 They require very little amounts of time and energy but can net you reasonable amounts of cash every month.
 This can be used to pay off debt, save, of put towards investing.

 We recommend you try one of saving and investing app we covered in this article.
 These will help you save for retirement, build a portfolio, and become more financially responsible.

 Since most of us shop on a regular basis, it’s also highly suggested to use a cashback app.
 It’s essentially free money.
 Use these every time you shop, and watch the dollars stack up.

 Selling old belongings is another fantastic way to make money, with apps like LetGo and OfferUp making the process effortless.
 DeCluttr is ideal if you have old cell phones, tablets, or wearables laying around, as well.

-If you use these money making apps in combination, you can look forward to a steady amount of side income rolling in, while also building a better future for yourself financially.
+Try using these money making apps in combination.
+That way you can look forward to a steady amount of side income, while building a better future for yourself financially.

 Have you used any of the apps we mentioned?
 Would you recommend them to friends?